meirelesff/genderBR/README.md

 #> [1] "Male"   "Female"
 ```

-And the function accepts both full names and names written in lower or upper case:
+And both full names and names written in lower or upper case are accepted as inputs:

 ``` r
 get_gender("Mario da Silva")